mso-docs/python-practice/README.md

 # Welcome to python-practice!
 This is a repo for practicing Python.
-Will contain a variety of projects.
+This repo will contain a variety of projects.

 ## Note
 For learning purposes only.
+Not to be taken (too) seriously.